Charptr0/CSC322-OneBite/README.md

 # CSC 322 OneBite

-This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
+This is a resturant website made using python's Flask module and MySQL database